walle/lll/README.md

                          max line length to check for [default: 80] --goonly, -g           only check .go files --skiplist SKIPLIST, -s SKIPLIST
-                         list of dirs to skip [default: .git vendor] --vendor               check files in vendor directory --files                read file names from stdin one at each line --help, -h             display this help and exit
+                         list of dirs to skip [default: [.git vendor]] --vendor               check files in vendor directory --files                read file names from stdin one at each line --exclude EXCLUDE, -e EXCLUDE
+                         exclude lines that matches this regex --help, -h             display this help and exit
 ```

 Example usage to check only go files for lines more than 100 characters.
+Excluding lines that contain the words TODO or FIXME.
-`lll -l 100 -g path/to/myproject`.
+`lll -l 100 -g -e "TODO|FIXME" path/to/myproject`.

 You can also define the flags using environment variables, eg.
 `MAXLENGTH=100 GOONLY=true lll path/to/my/project`.